jamesmcm/fireiceRL/PLAN.md

 9.  **PPO Update:** Periodically, the agent will use the collected data to update its policy and value networks using the PPO algorithm.
 10. **Repeat:** This process will repeat for thousands or even millions of frames, allowing the agent to gradually learn and improve its gameplay.

-### Step 5: Action Space and Menu Navigation
+### Step 5: Action Space and Menu Handling

 **5.1.
-In-Game Actions:**
+Core Actions:**

-For the core gameplay, the action space will be discrete and consist of:
+For the core gameplay, the discrete action space covers what the agent needs on every stage:

+*   `noop`
 *   `left`
 *   `right`
-*   `A` (for creating and pushing ice blocks)
+*   `A` (creating and pushing ice blocks)

 **5.2.
-Menu Navigation:**

-To handle menu screens, the action space will need to be expanded to include:

-*   `B`
-*   `start`

-A state-based approach can be used to determine when to use the menu navigation actions.
-For example, by monitoring the `in-level` memory addresses, the agent can switch to a "menu mode" with the expanded action space when not in a level.
+Script-Driven Resets:**

+The Lua loader is responsible for every transition back into a level.
+Resets and stagnation restarts always restore the savestate, write the desired world/level, and resume the stage.
+Because of this automation the agent never presses `start` or `B`, and any appearance of menus should be treated as a bug in the loader rather than as behaviour to be learned.

 By following these steps and leveraging the provided memory addresses, you can successfully implement a PPO reinforcement learning agent capable of learning to play and master the challenging puzzles of *Fire 'n Ice*.
 This project combines the power of deep reinforcement learning with the intricacies of classic game emulation, offering a rewarding and educational experience.